Is this the worst Glastonbury headline set ever?

 One band.
 A lot of alcohol.
 And a lead singer that has trouble standing up.
 Watch it in horror.

-With Glastonbury taking a well deserved rest this year, we've been thinking about who the best headliners have been.
+With Glastonbury making its return for 2019, we've been thinking about who the best headliners have been.
 And occasionally, who were the worst?
 Back in 1981, New Order were THE big act for Glastonbury, and got to grace the Pyramid Stage in a co-headline slot with hippy legends Hawkwind.
 And they played an absolute stinker.

 His solution?
 Get pissed, of course!
 Drummer Steve Morris later told The Guardian: “Unfortunately Bernard rather over-imbibed on Pernod and halfway through one song just completely fell over and started playing guitar on his back.
 As a performer you have to draw the line between enjoying the festival and keeping yourself in a fit state to play.”

-Performing New Order’s then-new single Procession, Sumner wooped, shouted and yelled obscenities before hitting the deck.
+Performing New Order’s then-new single Procession (with lyrics written by Morris), Sumner wooped, shouted and yelled obscenities before hitting the deck.
 Thankfully, it wasn’t broadcast live on the BBC.
 But there WAS someone on hand to video the whole sorry spectacle - it also features some eye-opening shots of just how small the festival was back then.

 "I reasoned with him; he ignored me; I hit him on the head with a plastic scrumpy flagon; he headbutted me in the nose - good job I had as much sense and feeling as Barney that night.”